Aksuiekbro/debetter/memory-bank/progress.md

 [2025-04-29 16:49:13] - Implemented the `handleSubmit` function in `client/src/components/TeamRegistrationForm.js` to handle team registration form submission.
 This includes preparing the payload with standard and custom fields, sending a POST request to `/api/tournaments/:tournamentId/register/team`, and basic success/error handling.

 [2025-04-29 18:16:40] - Fixed a bug in `client/src/components/Debates.js` where the join debate form/modal wasn't opening for debaters.
 The button state was also updating incorrectly.
 Removed an erroneous conditional block in `handleJoinDebate` that was preventing the correct join logic from executing.

+## Shadcn/ui Migration Initiative

+[2025-05-08 15:34:21] - Commencing migration of the frontend to shadcn/ui.